mdn/yari/deployer/README.md

 build, you would still have that "stuck" in Elasticsearch.

 Deleting and re-creating the index is fast so it's relatively safe to use often.
-But the indexing can take many seconds and whilst indexing, Elasticsearch can only search what's been indexed so far.
+But the indexing can take many seconds and while indexing, Elasticsearch can only search what's been indexed so far.

 An interesting pattern would be to use `--update` most of the time and only from time to time omit it for a fresh new start.

 But note, if you omit the `--update` (i.e. recreating the index), search will work.
-It just just find less that it finds when it's fully indexed.
+It just may find less that it finds when it's fully indexed.

 ### Priority prefixes

 When you index without `--update` it will delete and recreate the index.
-That means that during the time you're indexing, the searches that are happened concurrently will not find much.
+That means that during the time you're indexing, the searches that are happening concurrently will not find much.
 That's probably OK in most cases but you can adjust the priority of what gets indexed first.
-This has the advantage that most searches, that are expecting to find content in the popular document, will get something useful whilst the indexing is going on.
+This has the advantage that most searches, that are expecting to find content in the popular document, will get something useful while the indexing is going on.

 To set up one or multiple priority prefixes use the `--priority-prefixes` (or just `-p` for short).
 Best described with an example: